Using a human-centered lens to redesign a complex multi-step flight upgrade workflow for a start-up.

 0-1 Design

-The premise
+The company

-This casestudy summarizes my work with a company that provides a white label e-commerce platform for the airline industry.
-They introduced a new ‘flight upgrade bidding system’ allowing passengers to purchase or place bids on flight upgrades.
+They recently introduced a new ‘flight upgrade bidding platform', allowing passengers to purchase or place bids on flight upgrades, once a flight is booked.

 The original ask